Adalbert009/3D-WEBSITE/README.md

 # 3D product app

-A 3D product app designed to enhance the showcase experience.
+A 3D product website designed to enhance the showcase experience.